Siege of Detroit: Aftermath

 Portrait of Tecumseh attributed to Owen Staples, based on an engraving published by Benson John Lossing in 1868.

 Hull's surrender was a "colossal disaster for the United States."
 The fall of Detroit damaged American morale and neutralized a significant threat to Upper Canada.
 At the same time, the victory boosted the morale of Upper Canada's regulars, militia and civilian population.
 The victory solidified the support of Tecumseh and other Indigenous leaders, who saw Brock's actions as both a sign of competence and a willingness to take action.
 Tecumseh trusted and respected Brock.
 Although Brock's correspondence indicates a certain amount of paternal condescension for Indigenous people, he seems to have regarded Tecumseh quite highly.
 Brock made a number of commitments to the Shawnee leader.
 He promised not to broker a peace treaty with the Americans without addressing Tecumseh's vision of an independent homeland.
 There is no evidence Brock negotiated in bad faith.
 His personal integrity and respect for Indigenous people suggests that if Brock had not died two months later he would have kept his word to the Shawnee leader.

 Emboldened by the victories at Mackinac and Detroit, Indigenous warriors besieged Fort Wayne and Fort Harrison in the Indiana Territory, and massacred 24 settlers at Pigeon Roost.
 Brock departed Amherstburg for Fort Erie on 17 August leaving Procter is charge of the Detroit frontier.
 Brock wished to follow his success at Detroit with a preemptive attack across the Niagara River, but was thwarted by an armistice arranged by Governor General Sir George Prevost.
 The brief armistice gave the Americans time to reinforce the Niagara frontier before launching an invasion in October.
 Brock was killed at the ensuing Battle of Queenston Heights while leading a counterattack against a captured British artillery battery.

 In September 1812, Brigadier General William Henry Harrison was appointed to succeed Hall as commander of the Army of the Northwest.
 His instructions were to retake Detroit, but waited until he felt he had sufficient men and supplies.
 In January 1813, Harrison began moving against Amherstburg and Detroit, but withdrew back across the Maumee River after the column commanded by Brigadier General James Winchester was defeated by Procter at the Battle of Frenchtown.
 In early May, Procter and Tecumseh unsuccessfully besieged Harrison at the newly constructed Fort Meigs, hoping to forestall an American offensive against Detroit.
-On 10 September 1813, an American naval squadron led by Oliver Hazard Perry defeated the British squadron on Lake Erie at the Battle of Put-in-Bay.
+On 10 September 1813, an American squadron led by Oliver Hazard Perry captured the British squadron on Lake Erie at the Battle of Lake Erie.
 With his supply route severed, Procter abandoned Detroit and Amherstburg, and with Tecumseh, began a withdrawal up the Thames River.
-Procter and Tecumseh were overtaken by Harrison at Moraviantown and were soundly defeated at the Battle of the Thames.
-The British suffered a devastating loss of 634 killed or captured.
+Procter and Tecumseh were overtaken by Harrison at Moraviantown and were soundly defeated at the Battle of the Thames, where most of Procter's regulars were captured.
 Only 246 escaped, including Proctor.
-Tecumseh and a unknown number of his warriors were killed.
+Tecumseh and an unknown number of his warriors were killed.